Inpatient and outpatient dual diagnosis treatment for addiction and mental health disorders

 Not ready to make the call?
 Contact us online.

-At Mirmont Treatment Center in the western suburbs of Philadelphia, we take an integrated approach to treating dual diagnosis.
+Mirmont Treatment Center in the western suburbs of Philadelphia is among the top-rated dual diagnosis treatment centers in the region, distinguished for meeting rigorous performance standards in delivery of safe, high-quality specialty care.
+Here at Mirmont we take an integrated approach to treating dual diagnosis.
 We offer clinical assessments of the co-occurring disorder, including a psychiatric evaluation, and we assess patient medications to ensure our patients are getting the most benefit with the least side effects.
 This individualized treatment approach helps patients understand how to work with their illness and feel confident that they can live a sober and happy life.

 Upon completion of the residential program at Mirmont, patients may have the opportunity to continue their recovery work at one of Mirmont’s outpatient centers.
 The ongoing support and treatment offered in continuing care are essential for recovery.